 Terms used in Recommendation ITU-R M.1450-5:

-DFS Dynamic frequency selection
+DFS Dynamic frequency selection: An interference mitigation technique under frequency sharing environment, where the selection of a suitable channel is performed based on interference detected or certain quality criteria.
+[Source: Annex 25 to Doc.
+5A/79].
+Proposed alternative: An interference mitigation technique under frequency sharing environment, which is based on avoiding a channel on which a predefined signal is detected.
+[Source: Doc.
+5A/223].

-TPC Transmit power control
+TPC Transmit power control: A technique to control the transmit power according to evaluation of the RF link quality.
+[Source: Annex 25 to Doc.
+5A/79].
+Proposed alternative: A technique to control the transmit power to improve the RF link quality, to avoid interference into other devices and/or extend the battery life.
+[Source: Doc.
+5A/223].

 [Editor’s Note: In Recommendation ITU-R M.1450-5 (2014) the abbreviation TPC is defined as “Transmit power control”; however in the terminology database it is defined as “Transmission power control”, with a reference to Recommendation ITU-R M.1450-3 (2008), which also defines TPC as “Transmit power control”.
 The terminology database should be aligned with the Recommendations in force.]